Byteceps/HW_10/README.md

 It works by taking the length of a given solution and inversing the returned length, thus rewarding a shorter route.

+**Possible Future Challenges**
-Using the inverse of the length could be problmatic as it increases rewards exponentially (d/dx of 1/x is ln(x), ln(x)=y is e^y=x).
-In addition, there is a contraint as the returned value is a double.
-The larger the path, the greater the likelihood of truncation.
+ + Using the inverse of the length could be problmatic as it increases rewards exponentially (d/dx of 1/x is ln(x), ln(x)=y is e^y=x).
+ + There is a contraint as the returned value is a double.
+The larger the distance, the greater the likelihood of truncation.
+	 + We kept this solution because doubles are accurate to 15 decimal places, so unless the distance of the path is greater that 10^15, there will not be truncation.
+Furthermore, if the length is greater than 10^15, the distance of the path will overflow.

 ## `mutate()` *Julian Prince*